hunterdyar/Pinch/README.md

 - \+ (append) adds it's argument as a child to the one on the stack.
 Usually it's adding an item to a group.
 - | (pipe) is a transformation, it changes some attribute of the object on the top of the stack.
 - ~ (tilde) is a conversion.
 It alters (type casting/converting) the object on the stack, or otherwise significantly changes the object on the stack.
 It only affects the topmost object.
+- . (dot) is a pop operator.
+Alone, it simply pops.
+If an identifier follows one or more dots, it will pop 1 or more objects and do something with them. e.g ..subtract or .append
 > If you don't include an operator, but you're on the root of the stack (the base canvas) it will append for convenience.
 The '+' symbol is always recommended anyway for clarity.

 ### Flow Operations